Costigan-Stephen/CIT261-03/README.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Costigan-Stephen/CIT261-03-Lessons/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This contains a collection of the content for the lessons and materials taught in CIT261, click on a topic to view the content.

 ### Markdown